loopbackio/loopback-next/docs/site/HasOne-relation.md

 relation in LoopBack 4.
 First, it keeps controller classes smaller.
 Second, it creates a logical separation of ordinary repositories and relational repositories and thus the controllers which use them.
-Therefore, as shown above, don't add `Account`-related methods to `SupplierController`, but instead create a new `SupplierAccountController` class for them.
+Therefore, as shown above, don't add account-related methods to `SupplierController`, but instead create a new `SupplierAccountController` class for them.

 {% include note.html content="
 The type of `accountData` above will possibly change to `Partial<Account>` to exclude